 3. You must provide your customers with the option of not storing their personal information, including their email address, shipping/billing address, and financial information.

 b.
-If you use Custom Card Fields you must offer PayPal Credit as a payment option on your hosted checkout page as automatically enabled by PayPal.
+If you use ACP you must offer PayPal Credit as a payment option on your hosted checkout page as automatically enabled by PayPal.
 Any offers associated with PayPal Credit that you present outside of the hosted checkout page must be displayed in the manner prescribed and instructed by PayPal and approved by PayPal prior to posting.

 9. Fraud Protection